Management Guide for Consortia

 Annual membership dues must be deposited in a pooled (termed “various industries”) account.
 This prime account is used as a “holding” account for membership dues.
 These membership dues are then utilized to fund individual Core projects, the Consortium’s administrative budget (if necessary) and future encumbrances (e.g., planned procurement of large-scale instrumentation for the benefit of membership projects, etc.).
 A clear breakdown of how membership dues will be allocated should be noted in the minutes of the Consortium annual IAB meeting.

 Each Consortium should make a decision at their annual meeting about the percentage of membership dues (up to 16.5%) that will be used during the upcoming year for administrative purposes.
 This ratio cannot be changed more often than yearly.
-Proposals for funding a Consortium administrative account will be submitted via PINS/RADAR with a request to be routed to the Coordinator.
+When necessary a CI may increase the allocation of membership pool funds to be used for administrative purposes (up to 30% of the pool) subject to approval by the Vice Chancellor for Research (written justification is required).
+Proposals for funding a Consortium administrative account will be submitted via PINS/RED with a request to be routed to the Coordinator.
 C and G will establish a separate account for the administration of the Consortium.
 This administrative account will receive the IAB-approved administrative funding level derived from the pooled membership dues account free of overhead.

 Remaining funds in the pooled membership dues account can be distributed to support Core research or other Consortium projects (i.e., subawards) via moving them into individual project accounts carrying a reduced Facilities and Administration Cost (F&A; i.e., overhead) rate applied to Modified Total Direct Costs (MTDC) but exclusive of the amount of each subcontract above $25,000.